 Portland, like each of the FBI’s local field offices, has a community outreach program that complements and strengthens our many efforts to protect you, your businesses, and your families in concrete ways through a range of activities and initiatives.

 Applications are submitted electronically.
 Due to high demand, the selection process is competitive and acceptance is not guaranteed.
-Applications for the 2014 classes are no longer being accepted.
-Applications for the Spring 2015 class will be available in January.
+Applications for the Spring 2015 class are due by Wednesday, February 25, 2015.